 Exception for the RM 1M threshold requirements

 Medini Iskandar property for sale in Johor Malaysia has no restriction on foreign ownership, minimum price threshold for foreigner buying property in Malaysia.
 Medini Iskandar is designated as a special economic zone.
-But under this zoning, the property developments are mostly leasehold instead of freehold property.
+But under this zoning, the property developments are mostly leasehold instead of a freehold property.